kumaryadavcimage/apna-college/README.md

 # apna-college
-This is the first Git Repository
+This is the first Git Repository.
+Author - Yadav